kchrusciel/kchrusciel/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on migration from Wordpress to Hexo
+- 🔭 I’m currently working on GIT presentation
-- 🌱 I’m currently learning Hexo
+- 🌱 I’m currently learning serverless arch on AWS
-- 👯 I’m looking to collaborate on Java/Go projects
+- 👯 I’m looking to collaborate on Java/Go/Rust projects
 - 💬 Ask me about everything
-- 📫 How to reach me: https://codecouple.pl
+- 📫 How to reach me: https://CodeCouple.pl